-That said, some condos are better investments than single-family homes, including the following:
+With all the above said, some condos are better investments than single-family homes, including the following:

 - Small condo buildings.
-There are times where a building with only three or four condos may have all of their units on the market at the same time.
+There are times where a building with only three or four condos might have all of their units on the market at the same time.
 An investor who purchases all of these units doesn't have to pay a condo fee to anyone else because they've become the association, in effect.
-This investor can therefore manage their costs more significantly.
+This investor can therefore manage costs more significantly.